MDEGroup/HybridRec/tools/CNBN/README.md

 # Running the MNBN

-To replicate the experiments shown in the paper, you have to edit the following paths **MavenMain.py**:
+To replicate the experiments shown in the paper, you have to edit the following paths **main.py**:

 - train_dir = path for a single round of training
 - test_dir = path for a single round of testing
 - out_file = name for the average metrics values computed
 - num_tags = interger that represents the number N of recommended items

-After the train data is loaded, youcan run the **evaluation** function to compute the following metrics:
-- success rate (1..N)
-- precision
-- recall
+- model = string for choosing the model to run ('MNB' or 'CNB')